Burnsedia/burnsedia.github.io/src/content/blog/the-art-of-building-in-public.md

 ### It Converts Followers Into Clients
 When people watch you build something real, they want to be part of it.
-You become the default expert in your niche because you’re visible, consistent, and transparent.
+You become a default choice in your niche because you are visible, consistent, and accountable.
 ## Implementation Approach

 ### Step 1 — Start Small
 You don’t need a daily vlog or threads.
-Just share one update a day:
+Share one meaningful update a day:
 > “Just finished optimizing Django queries — cut load time in half.”

 ### Step 2 — Use a Simple Format